top of page

 Usually the starting point, AP comes in four forms:

 Basic: Progression Point Prioritisation (PPP).
-Supports three types of teamwork mobilised by presenting "standard practice" ticket information that is available in all ITSM tools.
+Supports three aspects of teamwork mobilised by presenting "standard practice" ticket information that is available in all ITSM tools.

 Standard (sAP)Full scope status-based activity sequencing using "progression thresholds".

-AdvancedUp to six types of high priority activity are surfaced by dependent Flow Management practices*.
+AdvancedUp to six types of high priority activity are surfaced by other Flow Management capabilities*.

-Perfect Prioritisation (PP)Vulnerable ticket ownership silos are replaced with multiplied ticket cover.
+Perfect Prioritisation (PP): Ticket ownership silos are replaced with multiplied ticket cover.

-PP is suited mainly to the Digital Channel Service Desk - a modernisation enabled by the Focus Framework.
-To understand PP, read our feature article written for itSMF.
+PP is suited mainly to the Digital Channel Service Desk - a modernisation enabled by Flow Management.
+To understand it, read our feature article written for itSMF.

 3. Pinpoint Expectations Management